+- Active Prime and Sub Recipient registration with SAM.gov

 - Outstanding Delinquent Federal Debts

 - Debarments and/or Suspensions

 - Pre-selection Review of Performance

 - Sufficiency of Financial Management System

 - False Statements

 - Mandatory Disclosure Requirement

 - Prohibition Against Lobbying Activities

 - Equal Participation of Faith-Based Organizations in HUD Programs and Activities

-F. Program-Specific Requirements Affecting Eligibility.
+F. Program-Specific Requirements.

 - 1. Program Activities Choice Neighborhoods grants must be used for activities that will further the purposes of the Choice Neighborhoods program in accordance with a Transformation Plan, to carry out transformational programs and initiatives.
-Activities approved by HUD must be conducted in accordance with section 24 of the US Housing Act of 1937, as amended, by the Choice Neighborhoods Appropriations, and the requirements of this NOFA.
-Eligible activities include: - (a) Construction, acquisition or rehabilitation of public, assisted, and affordable housing (available to households earning 80-120 percent of AMI) that incorporates sustainable design principles, including energy efficiency; - (b) Acquisition, demolition or disposition of properties, including Federal Housing Administration-Real Estate Owned properties; - (c) Providing supportive services for residents, primarily focused on case management, service coordination and assistance to enable residents to access programs from other key agencies and local service providers that will increase residents' housing stability, improve outcomes for children, enhance adults' capacity for self-sufficiency and economic security, and help elderly and persons with disabilities maintain independence; - (d) Partnering with employers and for-profit and nonprofit organizations to create jobs and job training opportunities, with a focus on job opportunities accessible by mass transit; - (e) Relocation assistance, including tenant-based rental assistance renewable under section 8 of the United States Housing Act of 1937, and supportive services for families that are displaced, including mobility and relocation counseling over multiple years, reasonable moving costs, and security deposits;

-- (f) Activities that promote sustainable neighborhoods and incorporate principles of sustainable design and development; - (g) Critical community improvements, as defined in section I.A.4 of this NOFA; - (h) Supportive Services Endowment.
-Consistent with section 24(d)(2) of the 1937 Act, grantees may deposit up to 15 percent of the Choice Neighborhoods grant (the maximum amount of the award allowable for supportive services activities) into an endowment trust to provide supportive services activities. - (i) Conversion of vacant or foreclosed properties to affordable housing; - (j) Architectural and engineering work; - (k) Administrative costs of the applicant directly related to carrying out grant activities; and - (l) Payment of reasonable legal fees.
+Activities approved by HUD must be conducted in accordance with section 24 of the US Housing Act of 1937, as amended, by the Choice Neighborhoods Appropriations, and the requirements of this NOFO.
+Eligible activities include: - (a) Construction, acquisition or rehabilitation of public, assisted, and affordable housing (available to households earning 80-120 percent of AMI) that incorporates sustainable design principles, including energy efficiency and climate resiliency; - (b) Acquisition, demolition or disposition of properties, including Federal Housing Administration-Real Estate Owned properties; - (c) Providing supportive services for residents, primarily focused on case management, service coordination and assistance to enable residents to access programs from other key agencies and local service providers that will increase residents' economic and housing stability, improve outcomes for children and youth, increase residents' income and employment, and help elderly people and persons with disabilities maintain independence; - (d) Partnering with employers and for-profit and nonprofit organizations to create jobs and job training opportunities, with a focus on job opportunities accessible by mass transit; - (e) Relocation assistance, including tenant-based rental assistance renewable under section 8 of the United States Housing Act of 1937, and supportive services for families that are displaced, including mobility and relocation counseling over multiple years, reasonable moving costs, and security deposits; - (f) Activities that promote sustainable neighborhoods and incorporate principles of sustainable design and development; - (g) Critical community improvements, as defined in section I.A.4 of this NOFO; - (h) Supportive Services Endowment.
+Consistent with section 24(d)(2) of the 1937 Act, grantees may deposit up to 15 percent of the Choice Neighborhoods grant (the maximum amount of the award allowable for supportive services activities) into an endowment trust to provide supportive services activities. - (i) Conversion of vacant or foreclosed properties to affordable housing;

+- (j) Architectural and engineering work;

+- (k) Administrative costs of the applicant directly related to carrying out grant activities; and

+- (l) Payment of reasonable legal fees.